-Gifted high school seniors, and in some instances, juniors, may take up to 6 credits per semester in first-year or introductory-level courses during the academic year and in the summer at King's College.
+Gifted high school seniors, and in some instances, juniors, may take up to 6 credits per semester at $183 per class ($61 per credit) in first-year or introductory-level courses during the academic year (fall and spring) and in the summer at King's College.
 The purpose is to orient talented local high school students to the college environment and to provide each student with an extensive, challenging experience in an academic discipline.

 The college also offers a limited of classes via Distance Education for students who live outside the local area.
 These classes are offered via videoconferencing through the high schools, so students would need to check with their high schools to see if they have the capability to receive a class via videoconferencing.